DickyDrippy/RungoCraft/README.md

 cp config/integrations.example.php config/integrations.php
 ```

-Real API keys, database credentials, wallets and uploaded files must not be committed to the repository.

 ## Deployment

 See `DEPLOY_HOSTING.md` and `SECURITY_CHECKLIST.md` if these files are present in your working package.
 On production keep real configuration files only on the server.